AnyegaAlex/AnyegaAlex/README.md

 # 💫 About Me:

-I'm a Front-end Developer with over 2 years of experience in web design/development, user interface, testing, anddebugging.
+I'm a Front-end Developer offering over 2 years of experience in web design/development, user interface, testing, anddebugging.
 Proficient in jquery, javascript, html and other web technologies with a proven track record of efficiently self-managing during autonomous tasks and collaborating in a team context.